-HIGHWAY MATERIAL TESTING-I LAB Course code PC/CE/18-P Category Program Core Course title Highway I Highway Material Testing-I Lab L Р Credits Scheme and credits - 2 1.0 Course Assessment Course Ass sessment Methods (Internal: 50; External: 50) Methods sessment is based on the level of participation in bmission of experiments/assignments, the quality of ssignments, the performance in VIVA-VOCE, the hical practices followed. ocess for laboratory course evaluation.
-Two internal urks) for the laboratory courses (Minor Laboratory II) will be conducted in the weak before or after the Evaluations: MLE I and MLE II) will be conducted in the week before or after the internal examinations for the theory courses.
-The overall internal marks will be calculated as the average of the two minor laboratory course evaluations.
-The course coordinator will conduct these minor evaluations in the slots assigned to them as per their timetable.
-The Chairperson of the Department will only notify the y course evaluations.
-The marks for MLE I and MLE a week of the conduct of these laboratory course evaluations.
-The external examination will be conducted by external examiner appointed by the Controller of Examination along with the internal examiner, preferably the appointed by the Chairperson of the Department.
-The final practical examination of duration three hours will be conducted only in groups of 20-25 stu al Examiners/External Examiners will maintain and rks obtained by the students in internal as well as external eva aluations in the Per forma (attached herewith as Annexure II and III) to the respective ve depar tments in a ddition to submitting and uploading of overall marks on the university portal as per the requirement of the result branch.
-The lab course coor dinator v vill also co nduct laboratory course exit survey and, compute and submit the attainment levels of the laboratory course based on direct and indirect evaluation components and submit it to the Chairperson office along with the internal assessment marks. internai assessment marks.
+HIGHWAY MATERIAL TESTING-I LAB

+Course code PC/CE/72 2-P Category Program Core Course title Highway Materia l Testing- I Lab L Р Credits Scheme and credits - 2 1.0 Course Assessment Course As Course Assessment Methods (Internal: 50; External: 50) Methods essment is based on the level of participation in laboratory Sessions, timely submission of experiments/assignments, the quality of solutions designed for the assignments, the performance in VIVA-VOCE quality of laboratory file and ethical practices followed.
+There will be a continuous process for laboratory course evaluation.
+Two internal rks) for the laboratory courses (Minor Laboratory Evaluations: MLE I and MLE II) will be conducted in the week before or after the theory courses.
+The overall internal marks will be the two minor laboratory course evaluations.
+The ct these minor evaluations in the slots assigned to e Chairperson of the Department will only notify the course evaluations.
+The marks for MLE I and MLE a week of the conduct of these laboratory course evaluations a week of the conduct of these habitatory course ation will be conducted by external examiner appointed by the long with the internal examiner, preferably the laboratory of course co ordinator, a ppointed by the Chairperson of the Department.
+The final praction cal exami nation of d uration three hours will be conducted only in groups of 20-25 stu idents.
+The Course e Coordin ator/Intern al Examiners/External Examiners will maintain and submit the bifurcati on of mar ks obtained by the students in internal as well as external ev aluations in the Per forma (attached herewith as Annexure II and III) to dition to submitting and uploading of overall marks - - the requirement of the result branch.
+The laboratory • • - duct laboratory course exit survey and, compute and f the laboratory course based on direct and indirect ibmit it to the Chairperson office along with the internal ass - some it to the champerson office along with the pincinai ass 11u1 K3.